alirezadir/Production-Level-Deep-Learning/README.md

 # :bulb: A Guide to Production Level Deep Learning :clapper: :scroll:  :ferry:
-[*NOTE: This repo is still under developement*]
+[NOTE: This repo is still under development, and any feedback to make it better is welcome :blush: ]

-Deploying deep learning models in production could be challenging, as it's far beyond just training models with good perfromance.
+Deploying deep learning models in production could be challenging, as it's far beyond just training models with good performance.
 As you can see in the following figure, there are several components that need to be properly designed and developed in order to deploy a production level deep learning system:

 <p align="center">
 <img src="https://github.com/alirezadir/Production-Level-Deep-Learning/blob/master/images/components.png" title="" width="85%" height="85%">